rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Topicality.md

 ## Standards
 This why the Neg's Interp is better, most common of the reasons are:
-- Limits: It makes sure that there are not too many cases, allowing for prep for the neg to b
+- Limits: It makes sure that there are not too many cases, allowing for prep for the neg to be possible.
+- Ground: It gives both sides a fair argument
+- Predictability: Plans should be able to be guessed from the resolution
+- Bright-line: Clear boundaries mean there is no need for judge intervention
+- Precision: having a precise topic allows for better debate
+- Education: Having this interp allows for more education in the debate round

+#